British Columbia - Moraine Lake and the snow-draped mountains

 The Adventure in Glacier National Park of Canada

-We leave Whistler behind and head towards the next adventure waiting for us at Glacier National Park of Canada – a 550 km journey, taking between 6 and 8 hours by car.
-The road is long, but the views that unfold along the way will help time fly and fill you with positive emotions.
+We are leaving Whistler and heading toward the next adventure awaiting us in Glacier National Park of Canada – 550 km away, between 6 and 8 hours by car.
+The journey is long, but the views that unfold during this time will help the hours fly by and charge you with positive emotions.

-After the long journey, we will settle into a campsite in the area.
+After the long drive, we will settle into a campsite in the area.
 This place is incredible.
-Here we'll blend in with nature, you'll have your ‘media detox’, and get acquainted with the locals, who are very friendly.
-The area around the campsite is grizzly bear territory, so there's a chance we might meet them too.
+Here, we will blend with nature, you'll be able to take a 'media detox', and you'll meet the locals who are very friendly.
+The area around the campsite is grizzly bear territory, so there's a chance we'll meet them too.

 Day 4